-In this article, we’re going to take a look inside the coolest camper vans with bathrooms.
+In this article, we’re going to take a look inside the coolest van life shower ideas.
 We hope this article will give you an idea of how to outfit your van–or at least some pictures to drool over while you plan your own build.

 Keep in mind, not every camper needs a bathroom.
 In fact, you can get by with a simple portable toilet instead.